 Each graduate student in the speech-language pathology track of the Master's degree in Communication Sciences & Disorders is required to accrue clinical clock hours through clinical courses.
-There are slightly different requirements for the different types of students in the program: On-Campus (OC), Distance Education (DE), and UAA and ASU DE cohorts.
+There are slightly different requirements for the different types of students in the program: On-Campus (OC), Distance Education (DE), and Alaskan DE.